All code in HOOMD must be tested to ensure that it operates correctly.

 System integration tests check that many classes work together to produce correct output.
 These tests are black box tests and should only use user-facing APIs to provide inputs and check for correct outputs.
 For example, test that the hard sphere HPMC simulation executes for several steps.
 System integration tests may take several seconds.

 Validation tests rigorously check that HOOMD simulations sample the correct statistical ensembles.
 For example, validate the a Lennard-Jones simulation at a given density matches the pressure in the NIST reference.
 Validation tests should run long enough to ensure reasonable sampling, but not too long.
 These test run in a CI environment on every pull request.
-Try to keep validation tests under 10 minutes whenever possible.
+Individual validation tests should execute in less than 10 minutes.

 ctest- Executes C++ tests